-Chennai, a city that has been the true South India for me and probably for most North Indians like me, both because of its geographical location and because whatever little we knew then about south was all Madrasi.
-Personally, the first ever south Indian city that I stepped foot on was also Chennai and I was as curious about the place as the author remains even after his decade long stay in the city.
-I still remember getting those Dosas with Coconut Chutney between the plastic sheets, the first sight of Coconut trees in every courtyard that I could see from my office window on Mount road, the drive to Mahabalipuram, eating raw mango and jackfruit on the streets and buying those Kanjivaram Saris for from T Nagar.
+Chennai, a city that has been the true South India for me.
+And probably for most North Indians like me.
+Both because of its geographical location.
+And because whatever little we knew then about south was all Madrasi.
+Personally, the first ever South Indian city that I stepped foot on was also Chennai.
+And I was as curious about the place as the author of Tamarind City remains even after his decade-long stay in the city.
+I still remember getting those Dosas with Coconut Chutney between the plastic sheets.
+The first sight of Coconut trees in every courtyard that I could see from my office window on Mount road.
+The drive to Mahabalipuram, eating raw mango and jackfruit on the streets.
+And buying those Kanjivaram Saris for from T Nagar.

-Ok, the book is an outsider’s inside view of Chennai, the city that was first to be built by the British and has always been one of the biggest cities since independence.
-After living in the city for more than a decade, author set out to tell the story of the city.
-He starts with the lesser know history, starting with the British and tracing the various people who lived in Fort St George originally the Madraspatnam village, the blacktown outside the fort called Chennaipatnam, telling you how the city got its two names.
-Author takes you through the old city which here too is in the North of the city and tries to create the old world charm for you through various people, sign boards and stories, including the oldest working railway station in India – Royapuram.
+Ok, the book Tamarind City is an outsider’s inside view of Chennai.
+The city that was first to be built by the British.
+And has always been one of the biggest cities since independence.
+After living in the city for more than a decade, the author set out to tell the story of the city.
+He starts with the lesser known history, starting with the British.
+And tracing the various people who lived in Fort St George originally the Madraspatnam village, the Blacktown outside the fort called Chennaipatnam, telling you how the city got its two names.
+The author Bishwanath Ghosh takes you through the old city which here too is to the North of the city.
+And tries to create the old world charm for you through various people, signboards, and stories, including the oldest working railway station in India – Royapuram.

 Being a journalist, he tends to remain an observer, and he quotes as he listens, very rarely giving his take on what is being said.
 This is a common element in most books written by the journalists.
 It is good because you get to draw your own conclusions and it is not so good when all you know about the subject comes only from this one source.
 Though I enjoyed most of the book, most interesting part remain little tidbits about Chennai that can become a part of a quiz and there are quite a few scattered through the book.

-Read it to see the various faces of this city where as the author claims lie the roots of many modern Indian institutions, a city that is as traditional as it is modern and may still be the only big city in India that still holds a distinct identity and has not yet lost it to standardization.
+Read Tamarind City to see the various faces of this city whereas the author claims lie the roots of many modern Indian institutions, a city that is as traditional as it is modern and may still be the only big city in India that still holds a distinct identity and has not yet lost it to standardization.